-In defining GSDM's developmental trajectory required are both focus and decisiveness on our part, the will to weigh trade-offs and make choices, as well as strategies to inspire all stakeholders to proceed along a new trail.
+It is against this backdrop we remain adamant that, in defining GSDM's developmental trajectory required are both focus and decisiveness on our part, the will to weigh trade-offs and make choices, as well as strategies to inspire all stakeholders to proceed along a new trail.
 If decisive action is taken on a number of focused areas, the confluence of possibilities is such that the District would enter a road of faster economic growth and job-creation, faster and more efficient provision of quality services, increased social cohesion and reduction of the paradigm of exclusion prevalent among sections of society.